 Do I need to book a consultation first?

 A separate consultation is free but it is not required!
 I have limited availability for in-person consultations so please call the studio to book.
-If your brows have previously been tattooed you must book a consultation or email me at email@example.com before booking an appointment.
+If your brows have previously been tattooed I do recommend that you email me with images or book a consultation first.

 How is this different from a 'regular' tattoo?